Keerthana-2003/fastapi-calculator/README.md

 - `Dockerfile` & `docker-compose.yml` – containers for local dev + parity with CI.
 - `requirements.txt` – locked versions for FastAPI, SQLAlchemy, Pydantic v2, psycopg, etc.
 - `wait_for_db_and_run.sh` – helper entrypoint for Docker to block until Postgres is ready.
-- `app/static/` – login & registration pages with client-side validation and JWT storage.
+- `app/static/` – login, registration, and calculations pages with client-side validation and JWT storage.

 ## Prerequisites
 - Docker + Docker Compose v2 (recommended path for Modules 9–12 verification).